shutterfreak/graph-babel/README.md

 ### Formatting provider

 A custom formatting provider has been implemented to format an unformatted `.graph` file.
-It takes care of indentation, brace placement and single-line comments after an opening brace.
+It takes care of indentation, brace placement and comments after an opening brace.

 See [formatting-provider.ts](src/language/lsp/formatting-provider.ts).